rust-lang/this-week-in-rust/drafts/2017-02-21-this-week-in-rust.md

 # Crate of the Week

-This week's crate of the week is [derive_builder](https://crates.io/crates/derive_builder), a Rust port of Django's password primitives.
-Thanks to [Willi Kappler](https://users.rust-lang.org/users/willi_kappler) for the suggestion!
+This week's crate of the week is [CDRS](https://crates.io/crates/cdrs), a client for Apache Cassandra written completely in Rust.
+Thanks to [Alex Pikalov](https://users.rust-lang.org/users/AlexPikalov) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!